Cost of fertility treatment with donor sperm: A complete guide

 Funding

 In Denmark, you get 3 free rounds of fertility treatment in the public system.
-The government plans to extent this to 6 free rounds of treatment by October 2024.
+The government plans to extend this to 6 free rounds of treatment by October 2024.

 You will however still need to pay for any medication or hormone treatment.
 If you have private health insurance, it may cover all or some of the costs for this.